yynnaD/Smalltalk/README.md

 # Smalltalk
-Implements the Smalltalk object oriented programming language in C.
+Implements the Smalltalk object oriented programming language.
 Project completed in Georgetown University Programming Languages course.

 Many fundamental contributions to the structure of this program were also made by Mahendran Velauthapillai, who taught the course.